meilisearch/documentation/learn/configuration/settings.md

 ## Typo tolerance

 The typo tolerance settings for an index.
-Typo tolerance allows users to make mistakes when typing and still find results close to their query.
+Typo tolerance helps users find relevant results even when their search queries contain spelling mistakes or typos.

 The `typoTolerance` object allows you to configure the following: